Veams/documentation/methodology/methodology__index.md

 # What is the Veams Methodology?

+> Projects should be developed fast, perhaps involve many developers and stay in effect for some time.

 Veams Methodology refers to how Veams projects are structured and built up for modularity, scalability, and maintainability.